 Many experts expressed serious doubt that achieving the targeted reductions would do that much good.
 It soon proved that signatories were moving slowly to meet their commitments, and, even if the targets were met, serious scientific studies suggested that it was highly likely that temperatures would still rise to 3°C above pre-industrial levels, far above the 2°C limit set by the Paris accords.
 Some scientists are even more pessimistic and believe that we may have reached a threshold at which temperatures could rise to 4 or 5 degrees centigrade above pre-industrial levels because of self-reinforcing feedbacks in the climate system.
 They predict that even the entire cessation of greenhouse gas emissions will not prevent the Earth’s from warming to a potentially catastrophic temperature.

 On August 4, 2017, the Trump Administration delivered an official notice to the United Nations that the U.S. intends to withdraw from the Paris Agreement as soon as it is legally eligible to do so.
 That effective date could be as early as November 4, in 2019.
 Those people in the United States and other nations who had pushed so hard for these climate accords were horrified.
-Truth is, our withdrawal will have very little effect on the overall situation.
+Truth is, we continue to work on greenhouse gas reductions, and our withdrawal from the Paris Agreement may have very little effect on the overall situation.

 What can be done?

 - Nations of the world must cooperate in reducing greenhouse gas emissions.
 If the United States went at it alone, our competitive disadvantage vis-a-vis non-cooperating countries would cause us severe economic distress, and there would be little to no worldwide reduction in emissions.
 Adherence to any cooperative international agreement must be verifiable and enforceable.